musicjs/beautiful-piano/README.md

 Then you can access to the global variable `piano`.

-Otherwise install it via npm `npm i beatiful-piano`
+Otherwise install it via npm `npm i beautiful-piano`

 Don't forget to include the CSS file, for instance: